JacobPrice/tastypizzas/plugins/sg-cachepress/readme.txt

 		return $exclude_list;
 	}

+You can exclude all inline scripts from being combined using the filter we’ve designed for that purpose.
+Here’s an example of the code, you can add to your functions.php file:

+	add_filter( 'sgo_javascript_combine_exclude_all_inline', '__return_true' );

+You can exclude all inline scripts from being combined using the filter we’ve designed for that purpose.
+Here’s an example of the code, you can add to your functions.php file:

+	add_filter( 'sgo_javascript_combine_exclude_all_inline_modules', '__return_true' );

 You can exclude script from being loaded asynchronously  using the filter we’ve designed for that purpose.
 Here’s an example of the code, you can add to your functions.php file: